Order supplies at or below cost!

 • Stimulates increased fibroblastic activity leading to increased collagen synthesis

-• Increases protein synthesis2
+• Increases protein synthesis

 • Promotes revascularization of wounds